AndrewJBateman/angular-tutorial-assignments/README.md

 Directives: instructions in the DOM.
 Using *ngIf, using ng-template with else, ngStyle = attribute directive  - see Code Examples section below, ngClass = dynamically add/remove classes. ngFor to output lists and using index - see Code Examples section below.

+**Section 2 Assignment 1: Practising Components** The solution is in [this git repo](https://github.com/AndrewJBateman/angular-tutorial-app).

+**Section 2 Assignment 2: Practising Databinding** The solution is in [this git repo](https://github.com/AndrewJBateman/angular-tutorial-app).

 **Section 3 Course Project - The Basics:** Project based on the above knowledge.

 **Section 4 Debugging:** Understanding error messages, using dev console, sourcemaps, Augury.